HR document storage vs document management: The differences, explained

 Day-to- day work: Document collaboration solutions provide static document storage.
 They specialize in sharing features and allow multiple people to access and work from the same version of a document.
 They’re designed to be used by any department within the organization and can be adapted for basic HR document storage.
 Because the emphasis here is on storage, there are naturally some limitations.
-Document collaboration systems don’t allow HR to create digital forms, which is what helps prevent new paper documents from being created.
+Document collaboration systems don’t allow HR to create and work with digital forms, which is what prevents more paper documents from being created.

 Compliance: Document collaboration solutions also have limited search capabilities.
 The result of a search query is determined by the information captured in the file name.
 Without advanced search options, it’s not possible for HR to stay ahead of compliance by searching for employee documents that are missing or about to expire.